abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter16.md

 > “Bhikkhus, suppose there were a catskin bag that was rubbed, well
 > rubbed, thoroughly well rubbed, soft, silky, rid of rustling, rid of
 > crackling, and a man came with a stick or a potsherd and said: ‘There
-> is this catskin bag that is rubbed... rid of rustling, rid of
+> is this catskin bag that is rubbed ... rid of rustling, rid of
 > crackling.
 I shall make it rustle and crackle.’
 What do you think,
 > bhikkhus?
 Could that man make it rustle or crackle with the stick or
 > the potsherd?”—“No, venerable sir.”
 “Why is that?
 Because that catskin
-> bag being rubbed... rid of rustling, rid of crackling, it is not easy
+> bag being rubbed ... rid of rustling, rid of crackling, it is not easy
 > to make it rustle or crackle with the stick or the potsherd.
 > Eventually the man would reap only weariness and disappointment.
 >
 > “So too, bhikkhus, there are these five courses of speech that others
 > may use when they address you: their speech may be timely or untimely,
 > true or untrue, gentle or harsh, connected with good or with harm,
-> spoken with a mind of loving-kindness or with inner hate...
+> spoken with a mind of loving-kindness or with inner hate ...
 Herein,
 > bhikkhus, \[regardless of how someone speaks\] you should train thus:
 > ‘Our minds will remain unaffected, and we will utter no evil words; we
 > shall abide compassionate for their welfare, with a mind of